lorenz234/oli-python/README.md

 ## Wallet Requirements

+The [OLI Label Pool](https://github.com/openlabelsinitiative/OLI/tree/main/2_label_pool) lives on Base as an [Ethereum Attestation schema](https://base.easscan.org/schema/view/0xb763e62d940bed6f527dd82418e146a904e62a297b8fa765c9b3e1f0bc6fdd68).

-Make sure your wallet contains ETH to pay for onchain attestations (including revocations).
+Make sure your wallet contains ETH on **Base Mainnet** to pay for onchain transaction (including offchain revocations).
 Offchain attestations are free.

-The OLI Label Pool is deployed on **Base mainnet**.
-For testing purposes, you can use Base Sepolia Testnet (set `is_production=False`).
+For testing purposes, you can use Base Sepolia Testnet by setting `is_production=False` when initializing the client.

 ## Features

-- Submit onchain (single or batch) and offchain (single) OLI label attestations
+- Submit onchain (single or batch) and offchain (single) labels into the OLI Label Pool
-- Revoke attestations (single or batch)
+- Revoke your own labels (single or batch)
 - Validate if your label is OLI compliant
 - Query attestations using GraphQL
 - Download full dataset exports in Parquet format